Skip to Content

 Recipients receive both a commemorative plaque and a cash award of $1,000 to be presented at the CPS Annual Conference.
 The recipient will have all appropriate travel expenses and conference registration covered and will receive complimentary CPS membership for one year.

-Current recipient(s): Dr. Tara Baron
+Current recipient(s): Dr. Ahmed Moussa

 About Dr. Michel Weber